What Is Sensory Play and Why Does It Matter for Babies and Toddlers?

 - ChildDevelopment

+In UAE homes and nurseries, sensory play is becoming an ever more important part of early years learning.
 Many parents notice how young children love to squeeze dough or listen to rattles.
 Through these hands-on experiences, kids gradually strengthen their senses and build important skills.
-Sensory Play is an approach that uses textures, sounds, visuals, smells, and movement to help babies and toddlers explore their world.
-It encourages curiosity and step-by-step development.
-Offering simple sensory activities at home can spark early learning and consistent progress.
+Sensory play is an approach that uses textures, sounds, visuals, smells and movement to help babies and toddlers explore their world.

 What Is Sensory Play?

 Sensory play refers to activities that actively engage a child's five senses: touch, sight, sound, smell, and taste.
 This hands-on method supports brain development and skill-building in every age group.
-Sensory play is any activity that stimulates our senses.
 It boosts curiosity, encourages exploration, and lays the groundwork for early growth.

 Benefits of Sensory Play for Toddlers